a-b-street/abstreet/docs/design.md

 	- render a bus stop on the sidewalk
 		- this actually belongs to the map layer! associated with a sidewalk I guess.
 	- render the bus in a special color, and also, make it really long (adjust following dist, but not parking spot len)
+	- how to unit test that a bus has reached a stop and is waiting? how do we even know that a bus is at a stop for peds to soon board it?
+I think a transit state will happen soon...
 - step 2: make some peds pick a SINGLE bus to use for their route, if it helps
 - step 3: make peds load on the bus and get off at the correct stop. make buses usually wait a fixed time at each stop, but wait a littl extra if loading passengers takes a while.
 	- will need to store transit state of what peds are on what bus somewhere... right? or can trips somehow do it? but will want to jump to a ped and spot the bus